yurigaldino/qa-serverest-yuri-galdino/README.md

 robot -t "Name of The Test Case" <file.robot>
 ```

+You need to be in the same folder of the mentioned file.robot in order to work.

 ### Headless or GUI Run

 It is possible to choose between a headless run or the common GUI run by changing the `HEADLESS` variable in `variables/project_variables.robot`: